Queue control for high-demand ticketing

 Outcome

-The sale flow stopped collapsing at around 10,000 concurrent users and moved to an ordered waiting room of roughly 60,000 users.
+The sales flow stopped collapsing at around 10,000 concurrent users and moved to an ordered waiting room of roughly 60,000 users.

 That gave the ticketing operation a controlled entry point and supported larger commercial accounts afterwards.